scott7414/ghl-growth-tools-zapier/README.md

 The **GHL Growth Tools Zapier app** enables users to:
 - Automate common tasks and workflows in GoHighLevel.
-- Configure user-specific settings such as business hours, permissions, and calendars.
+- Configure user-specific settings such as business hours.
 - Seamlessly integrate GoHighLevel data with other apps using Zapier.

 ---